 Mark 16:17–18 (NKJV) — And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”

 The word “tongue” in the above passage is the same Greek word glossa, which means a language.
 Jesus identifies a sign of a believer as speaking in new languages.
-What struck me about this Scripture is that it reveals that there are several signs that follow believers.
+What struck me about this Scripture is that it reveals that several signs follow believers.
 Speaking in new tongues is just one of them.
 So, why is there so much emphasis on speaking in tongues instead of laying hands on the sick?
 What if there was more emphasis on healing the sick and getting people delivered than speaking in tongues?

 Many years ago, I asked that very same question to a pastor of a church I was attending at that time.
 I had a very different experience with speaking in tongues than what I saw them doing in that church.
 I asked, “Why do you put so much emphasis on speaking in tongues?”
 I was told that it was for power.
 They believed that speaking in tongues somehow gave the believer more power to accomplish things or the like.
 That wasn’t a good enough answer for me, however.